ryanatkn/cosmicplayground/README.md

 like [NASA's Hubble imagery](https://www.spacetelescope.org) and the music of [Alexander Nakarada](https://www.serpentsoundstudios.com).
 See [cosmicplayground.org/#about](https://www.cosmicplayground.org/#about)
-for the complete list of non-software assets and their credits and [package.json](package.json) for the code powering things.
+for the complete list of non-software assets and their credits.

 made with [Svelte](https://github.com/sveltejs/svelte) ∙
 [PixiJS](https://github.com/pixijs/pixi.js) ∙